Federal Gift Taxes

 Generally, the value of a gift is determined by its fair market value (FMV) on the date it is given.
 Valuation is impacted in the case of an exchange where the donee gives the donor something at the time of the gift.
 This can cause the gift’s value to be less than FMV.
-The gift’s value may be less than fair market value to the extent that the recipient (the donee) gives the donor something in return.
+The gift’s value may be less than FMV to the extent that the recipient (the donee) gives the donor something in return.
 It is also possible for a gift to be of value higher than its FMV when the donor retains rights in the property and gift tax may be imposed on the entire property’s value plus the value of the rights retained by the donor.
 Legal advice should be sought regarding such gifts.

 Annual and Lifetime Gift Exclusions

 Unlimited gifts can be given to a spouse (the marital deduction) or to qualifying charities with no gift tax consequences.
-In regard to other gifts, each U.S. taxpayer may give $14,000 per year per donee (in 2013) without incurring federal gift tax liability.
+In regard to other gifts, each U.S. taxpayer may give $14,000 per year per donee (in 2014) without incurring federal gift tax liability.
 A taxpayer may give as many $14,000 gifts as the taxpayer chooses without gift tax liability.
-(The annual exclusion amount is indexed for inflation, and a legal or tax professional can provide advice on the most current exclusionary amount.)
+(The annual exclusion amount is indexed for inflation; a legal or tax professional can provide advice on the most current exclusionary amount.)
 This is true for married couples, so each spouse may give $14,000 in gifts to as many recipients as they choose.
 Individuals are not required to ﬁle a Form 709 each year if the gifts do not exceed the exclusionary amounts, but should maintain the form and a record of all gifts given during lifetime.
-Each person has a federal lifetime gift exclusion ($5,250,000 in 2013 with future indexing for inflation) and gifts given in excess of the annual exclusion reduce the individual’s lifetime exempted amount.
-For example, if Grandpa Joe gives Grandson Tom a $48,000 gift in 2013, a taxable gift of $34,000 remains ($48,000 minus $14,000 exclusion = $34,000 taxable gift).
+Each person has a federal lifetime gift exclusion ($5,340,000 in 2014with future indexing for inflation) and gifts given in excess of the annual exclusion reduce the individual’s lifetime exempted amount.
+For example, if Grandpa Joe gives Grandson Tom a $48,000 gift in 2014, a taxable gift of $34,000 remains ($48,000 minus $14,000 exclusion = $34,000 taxable gift).
 The $34,000 would then be deducted from Grandpa Joe’s $5,250,000 lifetime exclusion – leaving $5,216,000 remaining for future gifts until the time of Grandpa Joe’s death.
 No gift tax is paid until the total lifetime exclusion is depleted.
 However, a Form 709 gift tax return must be ﬁled on gifts to individuals (other than the spouse) when the gift exceeds the annual exclusion.
 Tax would be due at death if the annual/lifetime gifts exceed the federal lifetime gift exclusion.
 At death, the gift amounts on an individual’s Forms 709 are totaled.
 If there are amounts in excess of the annual or lifetime exclusions, these excess amounts are added back into the decedent’s estate, increasing the size of the estate.

 Document Your Gifts

-As noted above, gifts should be documented on a Form 709 even when there is no require¬ment to ﬁle the form with the IRS during the year that the gift is made.
+As noted previously, gifts should be documented on a Form 709 even when there is no requirement to ﬁle the form with the IRS during the year that the gift is made.
 A ﬁle of Forms 709 should be maintained through lifetime.
 However, there are other reasons to maintain documentation of gifts.
 Sometimes there are disputes within families or with tax authorities regarding whether a gift was intended or not.
-Therefore, when the true intention is to give a gift, a simple written document should be pre¬pared stating that a gift was made, including a description of the gift (monetary or otherwise), a serial or model number (if applicable) and the value of the gift.
+Therefore, when the true intention is to give a gift, a simple written document should be prepared stating that a gift was made, including a description of the gift (monetary or otherwise), a serial or model number (if applicable) and the value of the gift.
 If the donee is acquiring a basis in the gift, that should be noted.
 Both the donor and the donee should sign and date the document and have it notarized.
 If the gifted item is titled, the title should be transferred.

 Iowa State University Extension and Outreach does not provide legal advice.
 Any information provided is intended to be educational and is not intended to substitute for legal advice from a competent professional retained by an individual or organization for that purpose.